TEALSK12/introduction-to-computer-science/do_now_15.md

 # Knock knock joke

-1. Write a script where one sprite is telling another a "knock, knock" joke.
+1. Writea program where one sprite is telling another a "knock, knock" joke.
 Internet search for one if you need ideas.

     Use these blocks: